 Cyst is a descriptive word which can be applied to many pathological situations.
 It is not a diagnosis in itself.
 In many cases, a cyst is a non-cancerous (benign) growth.
 However, cysts can also be seen in a cancer.

-The prognosis for a patient with a cyst depends on the location of the cyst and the type of cells making the cyst.
+The behavior of the cyst depends on the location of the cyst and the type of cells making the cyst.
 Your pathologist will examine the cyst under the microscope and provide this information in your pathology report.